nitishtw/url-shortener/README.md

 ## URL Shortener by Nitish Tiwari
-* URL Shortener consiste of two sevices:
+* This is a very basic URL Shortener (like bit.ly / tinyURL) which consists of following components:

 #### Shortening Service
 - Takes a long URL as input and generates a random short URL for it